Lila B. Bjorklund

-He graduated with honors from the J. Ruben Clark School of Law at Brigham Young University and practiced law in the Salt Lake area before joining Utah Youth Village full-time.
+He graduated with honors from the J. Ruben Clark School of Law at Brigham Young University.
+He became general counsel for Weber State College and associate counsel for the University of Utah.
+He then practiced law in the Salt Lake area before joining Utah Youth Village full-time in December of 1985.

 Eric has been an ardent advocate for Utah's children by serving as past President of the Utah Youth Providers Network and as a member of various statewide committees including: the Governor's Commission on Women & Families; the Governor's Initiative on Families Today; the Utah Division of Family Services Out of Home Care Advisory Committee; the Utah State Bar Committee on Children; and the Coalition of Utah Families.